emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Prior work

 \section{Prior work}

-Converting non-speech signals into audio has been explored in several modalities, including lip movements-to-speech \cite{kim2021lip, prajwal2020learning}, motor cortex neural signals-to-speech \cite{wairagkar2025instantaneous, metzger2023high, littlejohn2025streaming}, and EMG-to-speech \cite{gaddy2020digital, gaddy2021improved}.
-Most existing approaches in these domains \cite{kim2021lip, prajwal2020learning, wairagkar2025instantaneous, gaddy2020digital, gaddy2021improved} assume that the alignment between the input signals (e.g., video or neural activity) and the corresponding audio is known.
-In contrast, we address a more challenging scenario similar to \cite{metzger2023high, littlejohn2025streaming}, where the alignment between the neural activity (in our case, EMG) and speech is {\em unknown}.
+Converting non-speech signals into audio has been explored across several modalities, including lip-movements-to-speech \citep{kim2021lip, prajwal2020learning}, motor-cortex neural signals-to-speech \citep{wairagkar2025instantaneous, metzger2023high, littlejohn2025streaming}, and EMG-to-speech \citep{gaddy2020digital, gaddy2021improved}.
+Most existing approaches in these domains \citep{kim2021lip, prajwal2020learning, wairagkar2025instantaneous, gaddy2020digital, gaddy2021improved} assume that the alignment between the input signals (e.g., video or neural activity) and the corresponding audio is known.
+In contrast, we address a more challenging scenario, similar to \citet{metzger2023high, littlejohn2025streaming}, where the alignment between neural activity (in our case, EMG) and speech is \emph{unknown}.
 This setting requires the model not only to learn the mapping between EMG activity and audio but also to infer the underlying alignment from an exponential search space.

-Work in \cite{littlejohn2025streaming, metzger2023high} addresses this alignment-free setting by training an encoder that takes motor cortex neural signals as input and learns to map them to discrete HuBERT units \cite{lakhotia-etal-2021-generative}, which are then passed to a pretrained vocoder (Tacotron \cite{Tacotron}) following the pipeline in \cite{lakhotia-etal-2021-generative}.
+Work in \citet{littlejohn2025streaming, metzger2023high} addresses this alignment-free setting by training an encoder that takes motor-cortex neural signals as input and maps them to discrete HuBERT units \citep{lakhotia-etal-2021-generative}, which are then passed to a pretrained Tacotron \citep{Tacotron} vocoder following the pipeline in \citet{lakhotia-etal-2021-generative}.
 We adopt a similar high-level pipeline for EMG-to-speech conversion.
-However, our approach explicitly leverages the {\em geometric structure} of EMG signals and their relationship to self-supervised (SS) speech representations to design an efficient encoder.
+However, our approach explicitly leverages the \emph{geometric structure} of EMG signals and their relationship to self-supervised (S3) speech representations to design an encoder grounded in articulatory mechanisms.